Denis-Source/file_backup/README.md

 ## About

-Command line application to copy folder content from one location to another.
+Command line application to copy the folder content from one location to another.

-Location is not restricted to the local file system as there is an ability to choose both input and output locations.
+Location is not restricted to the local file system as there is an ability to choose both input and output handlers.

 > All of the handlers can be used in an arbitrary order.

-Application has the following handlers to copy folder contents:
+Application has the following handlers:

 - "vanila" file system;
 - remote sftp server;